Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Analysis of cryptanalytic data and implications

+Our experimental validation using $5 \times 10^6 \approx 2^{22.25}$ trials successfully detected the bias, suggesting the theoretical bounds are conservative.
+The actual distinguisher operates effectively with fewer samples than the asymptotic analysis predicts, likely due to the strength of the observed statistical deviation.

+These complexity bounds represent the first practical attack against a 9-round Kuznyechik variant with data complexity manageable for chosen-plaintext scenarios, time complexity feasible on modern computing infrastructure and memory requirements trivial for contemporary systems.
+The attack complexity is exponentially lower than exhaustive search, indicating insufficient security margin against this novel cryptanalytic approach.

-The primary contribution of this work is the demonstration of a practical statistical distinguisher against 9-round Kuznyechik.
-In modern cryptography, a block cipher is considered ``weakened'', if not ``broken'', if any property can be distinguished from that of a truly random permutation with less complexity than a brute-force attack.
-This analysis achieves precisely that.
+This work presents a statistical distinguisher against 9-round Kuznyechik without initial key pre-whitening.
+In cryptography, a block cipher is considered weakened if any property can be distinguished from that of a random permutation with less complexity than brute-force search.
+Our github repository~\cite{github} was designed for reproducibility, allowing the user to specify fixed seeds, as well as arbitrary random seeds, the output file keeping track of that seed.
+We also properly designed a Python code (with SageMath) \texttt{verify\_distinguisher.py} to verify any distinguisher, with user specified number of rounds, trials, and $c,a,b$ parameters.

-While this is a distinguishing attack and not a direct key-recovery attack, it is a critical first step.
-The identified non-random properties and biased differentials could be exploited in more advanced cryptanalytic techniques (such as differential-linear attacks) to potentially recover the key of the full 10-round cipher with a complexity lower than exhaustive search.
+While this is a distinguishing attack and not a direct key-recovery attack, the identified non-random properties and biased differentials could potentially be exploited in more advanced cryptanalytic techniques (such as differential-linear attacks).

-The findings strongly suggest that the security margin of the full 9-round Kuznyechik cipher is damaged with respect to $c$-differential attacks.
-The fact that weaknesses are still statistically significant after 9 rounds indicates that the cipher may not be provide long-term security against the continued evolution of cryptanalytic methods.
-This analysis, therefore, constitutes an important and impactful result in the public evaluation of the Kuznyechik block cipher.
+The findings suggest that the security margin of the full 9-round Kuznyechik cipher variant may be reduced with respect to $c$-differential attacks.
+The fact that statistical biases remain detectable after 9 rounds warrants further investigation.